bstizzle/WiiChuck1/README.md

+# Author Notes
+This is a fork I made of this original library, specifically to use it with a Teensy 4.1 board.
+To use the multiple SDA/SCL pins on the Teensy, you need to call different Wire objects (Wire, Wire1, Wire2).
+The current library is unable to do this, so I just rewrote it to use Wire1.
+If you include this "#include <WiiChuckOne.h>" alongside the original library, you'll be able to use two different inputs.

 # WiiChuck
 An Arduino library for talking to every extension controller made for the Wii including the Nunchuk and Classic Controller over I²C.